 I review mostly visualization-related books, but also some others that I find relevant.
-That includes books about psychology, writing, communication, etc.
+The list of topics I’m interested in also includes information graphics, perceptual psychology, writing, communication, storytelling, etc.

 Review: Lupi, Posavec, Dear Data

 Giorgia Lupi and Stefanie Posavec have turned their Dear Data project into a book.
 It’s a great example of the kind of creative work you can do around visualization without computers, entirely by hand.
 What started with a simple idea turned into an amazing project.